 Technical Knowledge of Technical Fabrics

 When I stumbled onto the brand, I was immediately impressed by the “journal” section of the Western Rise website.
 Here, Will analyzes, deconstructs, and completely nerds-out about each material used in the clothing he produces.
 For example, this post on Tencel… When someone cares this much about the raw materials, the final product must be something special.

 I reached out to Will to discuss his clothing brand, his knowledge of technical fabrics, and his perspective on the ideal travel wardrobe.
 He had just returned from the Outdoor Retailer Convention, where textile manufacturers showcase their latest and greatest products.
 Clothing brands from all over the world meet here to push the boundaries of what garments can do.
 Will told me that his goal at Western Rise is durable, versatile, and comfortable clothing for the outdoors.
 He offered to send a few items for us to test during our round-the-world trip.
 See my packing list here.
-See Brooke’s packing list here.
+See her packing list here.

 These pants are a modern take on the classic 5-pocket pant design, made popular by Levi Strauss.
 The Slim Rivet Pants are cut and styled similar to a slim fit pair of jeans, using Western Rise’s proprietary AT cloth.
 When you try on a pair, you can immediately feel the two-way stretch from the 97% Nylon / 3% Spandex blend.
 The Slim Rivets have noticeably more stretch than my pair of Outlier Slim Dungarees, with a slightly more relaxed fit below the knee.
 They also feature a crotch gusset for added flexibility.